AcheronProject/AcheronDocs/docs/joker_mcus/joker.md

 Additionally, one must also make sure that all the power pins check.
 The MCUs compatible have VDD and VSS pins at pins 23/24, 35/36, 47/48; analog voltage reference pins are 8 and 9.
 Pins 1 is used as a battery voltage sensing and should be connected to VDD.

-## 4 MCU compatibility list

-Here are listed the known compatible or incompatible MCUs and some description of their workings, with the populate and don't populate list of components for each family.

 ### 4.1 Known compatible families